 Silkscreens are believed to have originated in China as far back as 1000 years ago.
 The technique was introduced to Western Europe by Asia in the late 18th century, but was not widely used until silk mesh became easier to get hold of.

-In the 20th century, pop artist Andy Warhol brought silkscreens to the forefront of contemporary art through his legendary Marilyn Monroe prints.
-Throughout this time, screenprinting techniques had been considered trade secrets and were kept confidential.
+In the 20th century, Pop Art pioneers like Andy Warhol and James Francis Gill brought silkscreens to the forefront of contemporary art.
+Before this time, screenprinting techniques had been considered trade secrets and were kept confidential.
 Many regarded the art form with scepticism, as the reliance on a machine questioned the typical view of art creation as direct contact between the artist and medium.

-It’s a painstaking process that can take days and even weeks.
-As it’s done by hand by a skilled craftsman, each piece is unique.
+An artform in its own right, it is a painstaking process that is completed by highly-skilled craftsmen and can take months.
+As it’s done by hand, each piece is unique.
+After isolating the colour, the chromist hand-mixes the colour by sight to match the original – unlike giclée printing, which can be manipulated digitally.
 The ink in silkscreen printing is also often thicker, resulting in more vibrant colours.

 For his new After Warhol: Uniques collection of original silkscreens, Paul Stephenson transformed Warhol's iconic 'Jackie' artwork, which was originally created in 1964.
 Watch him at work in our video below!

 07/12/2018The bestselling men’s magazine GQ highlighted the collection, which explores the western genre.
 The silkscreen prints are available online and in galleries.